Travel distance for parts pickup operations reduced by up to 45%

 With the introduction of Digital Annealer, the system displays maps on tablets for the shortest route, and it is easy for workers to collect parts.

-“As expected, being able to visualise routes was key.
+“As expected, being able to visualize routes was key.
 To pickup parts, you would go here and there inside the warehouse.
 But now it has become a one-stroke sketch.
 Confirming that with our own eyes was a wonderful thing,” according to Executive Officer Kazuyuki Niwa.

 “Another spectacular thing was the speed,” said Director Kenji Miyata.
 “Up until now we had relied on experienced workers, and people would worry about how to make the best of their work.
 Now in an instant we do not need to rely solely on experienced workers; rather, junior workers are able to carry out the tasks easily.”